-My walks around our neighborhood are generally short and later in the afternoon or early evening.
+My walks around our neighborhood are short and later in the afternoon or early evening.
 The light is a bit softer, quieter, warmer, highly directional, and weaker in power.
-Therefore the photographs are also a bit quieter and darker in tone as I prefer to convey this mood.
-But they all reflect the qualities of this neighborhood which I like very much.
-It is a warm neighborhood with generally friendly people, we say hello to each other, help our neighbors, and receive help if we need it.
+Therefore, the photographs are also a bit quieter and darker in tone as I prefer to convey the mood.
+But they all reflect the qualities of this neighborhood, which I like very much.
+Ours is a warm neighborhood with friendly people.
+We say hello to each other, help our neighbors, and receive help if we need it.

-In this collection are photographs from our backyard and the front yard, some wildlife (yes, I photographed wildlife and birds, one in flight and one perched) around, a few houses around us, and the jungle next door!
-Despite the orderly appearance of our lovely neighborhood, there are several areas that look like a jungle corner covered with trees and bittersweet climber all over them.
-I really dislike bittersweet, it took us 30 years to get rid of them from our yard, even then an occasional sprout will show it nasty head.
-It spreads like wildfire and it killed a pine tree behind our back garden.
+In this collection are photographs from our backyard and front yard, some wildlife (yes, I photographed wildlife and birds, one in flight and one perched) around, a few houses around us, and the jungle next door!
+Despite the orderly appearance of our lovely neighborhood, small areas break with this and present jungle corners covered with trees and bittersweet climbers all over them.
+I really dislike bittersweet.
+It took us 30 years to get rid of them from our yard.
+Even then, an occasional sprout will show its nasty head.
+It spread like wildfire, and it killed a pine tree behind our back garden.
 Avoid it!

-The overgrown weeds are in front of an empty house, the owner passed away a while back.
-There is nobody there to cut the lawn, well, weeds, as we wonder whether it will be sold or something else rebuilt since it has a brook in its backyard and borders one of the local jungles as you see in the collection below.
+The overgrown weeds are in front of an empty house.
+The owner passed away a while back.
+There is nobody there to cut the weeds.
+We wonder whether it will be sold or something else rebuilt in its place.
+It has a brook in its backyard and borders one of the local jungles, as you see in the collection below.
 We’ll see what happens to that property.

-All said it is a very nice neighborhood, quiet, clean, friendly, and close to many places.
+It is a genuinely nice neighborhood, quiet, clean, friendly, and close to many places.
 Come, let’s walk around the hood, a short walk that even I can do!

 Bahçeler, evler çok hoşuma gitti Cemal.
 Tavşancık ve Ekin selfie’si de eklenince daha da keyiflendim.
 Elline sağlık.